Crosley Engine Family Tree - The Later Years

 W.B.
 Crofton bought out Fageol's Crosley engine business and inventory around 1959 including the Fageol Marine name.
 They sold to the military, made boat motors and used the engine in their Crofton mini jeep, an updated version of the Crosley FarmOroad.

 Probably late in Fageol ownership or early in Crofton's ownership a 53 CI version was offered and you could have your old engine rebuilt in to a 53 for $375.
 The 53 CI model had a 2.75" bore instead of the standard 2.5" to get the extra cubes.
-No versions of this engine has been located so it may only be a feeler to see if there is a market.
-There are also reports of a Fageol/Crofton Gold Cup 60 which may be the origin of the 59 CI that became Homelite, but none of these engines have turned up either.
+Several of the 53 CI engine have shown up, seems to be very rare, so production musty have been very low.
+There are also reports of a Fageol/Crofton Gold Cup 60 which may be the origin of the 59 CI that became Homelite, but none of these engines have turned up.

 Above is a brand new Crofton military engine that was still in the crate and had the protective wrapping pulled back.